lolipopshock/notion-safari-extension/README.md

     ```
 2. Create your own notion configuration file:

     1. Fetch the Notion token from your browser.
-After opening the inspector panel (Command+Shift+C) in Chrome, follow the instructions shown in the figure below.
+Firstly log into your Notion account in Chrome.
+On [your Notion page](Notion.so), open the inspector panel using Command+Shift+C, follow the instructions shown in the figure below.
         ![get-token](images/get-token.png)

     2. Fill in the token and page name/link in the notion configuration file based on the [template](https://github.com/lolipopshock/notion-safari-extension/blob/master/notion-config-example.json).